usnistgov/NIST-BGP-SRx/README.md

 interoperability test and published them at IETF SIDR meetings as well as IETF SIDROPS meetings.
 The codebase itself provides a simple testing to test basic functionality.
-The developement was doneusing CentOS 7 though we compiled the project on CentOS 8 and successfullly executed the test suite provided in this release.
+The development was done using CentOS 7 though we compiled the project on CentOS 8 and successfully executed the test suite provided in this release.

 ### Unit Test

 BGP-SRx consists of fours semi-independent components.
 Semi-independent only because some components such as the srx-crypto-api and srx-server do provide API's for other components within the package.
 The development though is performed separately.

 For this reason each component will have its own unit tests if at all.
 These will if available be located within the appropriate source folder or the newly added EXAMPLES project which will be installed in ```opt/bgp-srx-examples```.
 Please consult the README files located in each component directory for more information.

 ### Performance Test

 The software was tested throughout the development and multiple publications are available regarding performance testing.
 Please visit the [NIST BGP-SRx project page](https://bgp-srx.antd.nist.gov) for more information.

 ## Getting Started

 This project archive provides a "buildBGP-SRx.sh" shell script for an easy sandbox installation.
-This script allows to have the software sinstalled within the code folder.
+This script allows to have the software installed within the code folder.

 The codebase itself contains multiple components